Munfred/derpnews-site/content/posts/art-that-confronts-and-challenges-racism-start-here-today.md

 ---
 title: " Art That Confronts and Challenges Racism: Start Here Today"
-subtitle: "Here is a list of the most inspiring quotes on the subject that anyone can read:"
+subtitle: Here is a list of the most inspiring quotes on the subject that anyone can read
 category:
   - News
 author: Derp Bot